 Nick Pedersen is a photographer and digital artist currently based in Salt Lake City, Utah.
-He holds a BFA degree in Photography, as well as an MFA degree in Digital Arts from Pratt Institute in New York, where he graduated with distinction.
+He holds a BFA degree in Photography from the University of Utah, as well as an MFA degree in Digital Arts from Pratt Institute in New York, where he graduated with distinction.
 He has shown artwork in galleries across the country and internationally, recently including the Los Angeles Center for Digital Art, the Main Line Art Center, Paradigm Gallery, and Arch Enemy Arts.
 He has published two artist books featuring his long-term personal projects Sumeru and Ultima.
 Many of his images have been recognized with awards from the Adobe Design Achievement Awards, and the Photoshop Guru Awards.
 His work has been featured in numerous publications such as After Capture, Beautiful Decay, Juxtapoz, Hi-Fructose, and Empty Kingdom.
 In the past few years he has also completed Artist Residencies at the Banff Center in Alberta, Canada and the Gullkistan Residency in Iceland.

 Growing up I was always interested in photography, documenting my adventures in the outdoors and all the places I travelled.
 I got my degree in photography and started learning how to use digital tools for photo editing, which was a revelation.
 I realized that instead of using photography just for documentation, I could also create whatever I could imagine.
 I did a lot of experimentation with digital photomontage and came up with my own style and conceptual motivations.
 A few years later I decided to pursue an MFA degree in Digital Arts at Pratt Institute in New York City.
 After taking everything that I’ve learned, now I’m working on various personal projects and commissions, showing my work in a few galleries, publishing my artist books, and teaching workshops on photography and digital imaging.